 Our operating expense levels are based, in part, on our expectations of future revenues.
 Such future revenues are difficult to predict.
 A significant portion of our business occurs near the end of each quarter, which can impact our ability to precisely forecast revenues on a quarterly basis.
 Further, we are generally unable to reduce quarterly operating expense levels rapidly in the event that quarterly revenue levels fail to meet internal expectations.
-Therefore, if quarterly revenue levels fail to meet internal expectations could be adversely affected.
+Therefore, if quarterly revenue levels fail to meet internal expectations upon which expense levels are based, our results of operations could be adversely affected.